fbpx Chrysler Logo

 VISITING WITH CHILDREN

-We are excited to welcome the next generation of museum enthusiasts.
-Children can explore the galleries on foot or in a stroller.
-Please do not carry children on your shoulders.
+We are excited to welcome the next generation of museum enthusiasts!
+Children can explore the galleries on foot or in a stroller, but please do not carry children on your shoulders.
+Ask a Gallery Host at the Welcome Desk for children and family activities.

 ADDITIONAL LANGUAGE GUIDES